vinmorel/Genetic-Algorithm-Image/README.md

 # GeneticAlgorithmImage

-> This program seeks to replicate as accurately as possible an image with a genetic algorithm-like process by drawing random ellipse mutations on a blank canvas and retaining mutations that reduce the most the distance between both Work-In-Progress and source image.
+> This program seeks to replicate as accurately as possible an image with a genetic algorithm-like process by drawing random ellipse mutations on a blank canvas and retaining mutations that reduce the most the distance between both work-in-progress and source image.

 ## Results
 These examples demonstrate a timelapse of the image replication process at every iteration, where the best mutation is retained.